Pecunia201/Mobile-PWA/README.md

+Disclaimer: I needed a lot of help with completing ``scripts.js``, so I can't consider the code to be entirely representative of my proficiency in JavaScript.
+However, all code was conceptualised and implemented by me.

 # Mobile-PWA: Portfolio Mock Banking App

 Welcome to Mobile-PWA, my progressive web application designed specifically for mobile, simulating a financial interface and user experience.
 This project is a part of my portfolio to demonstrate my ability to build sleek, efficient, and user-friendly mobile web applications.